jpulgarin/django-tokenapi/README.md

 Installation
 ------------

-First obtain `tokenapi` package and place it somewhere on your PYTHONPATH, for example in your project directory (where settings.py is).
+First obtain `tokenapi` package and place it somewhere on your `PYTHONPATH`, for example in your project directory (where settings.py is).

 Alternatively, if you are